Most calendars are based around a four season model – summer, autumn, winter and spring.

-Each of the season represents and explains the seasonal changes seen annually.
-The flowering of many different plants, the hibernation of reptiles and the moulting of swans are all helpful indicators that the seasons are changing.
+Each of the seasons represents the seasonal changes seen annually.
+The flowering of many different plants, the hibernation of reptiles and the moulting of swans are examples of natural indicators that the seasons are changing.

-This seasonal change is extremely important to Aboriginal peoples, as it is a guide to what nature is doing at every stage of the year, as well as understanding respect for the land in relation to plant and animal fertility cycles and land and animal preservation.
+Seasonal changes are extremely important to Aboriginal peoples, as they provide a guide to what nature is doing at every stage of the year.
+It is also about respecting the land in relation to plant and animal fertility cycles and land and animal preservation.